venugoapalreddy/biztalk-docs/biztalk/core/managing-net-assemblies-certificates-and-other-resources.md

 -   **Virtual directories.** You can add virtual directories to your application so that they will be deployed with the application.

 > [!NOTE]
 >  You can use Microsoft Windows Management Instrumentation (WMI) Object Model to create and run scripts that automate administrative tasks.
-For information about using WMI, see the **WMI Class Reference** [!INCLUDE[ui-guidance-developers-reference](../includes/ui-guidance-developers-reference.md)].
+For information about using WMI, see the <strong>WMI Class Reference</strong> [!INCLUDE [ui-guidance-developers-reference](../includes/ui-guidance-developers-reference.md)].

 ## Next steps